exercism/v3/languages/python/reference/README.md

 - How to overload the `+` and `-` operators using the `__add__` and `__sub__` special methods.

-### [Regular expressions][regular-expressions]

-- A Domain Specific Language (DSL) for text processing.
-Like many other programming languages in use, python supports a quasi-dialect of PCRE (_Perl compatible regular expressions_). `Regular expressions` can be used via the core python `re` module, or the third-party `regex` module.
-Both the original code to be refactored for this exercise and the example solutions use the core `re` module to access `regular expressions` functionality.

 ### [Multiple Assignment][multiple-assignment]

 - Python allows multiple assignment, assigning the items on the left of `=` _in order_ to the values on the right of `=` by forming tuples and then "unpacking" them.
 This exercise solution uses multiple assignment for the constant values NORTH, EAST, SOUTH, WEST.